 Choose the social networks where you will promote your blog

-First of all, you don’t need to promote your content and business on every social network out there.
+First, you don’t need to promote your content and business on every social network out there.
 It is not effective and it dilutes your brand message.

 From our digital marketing experience, the social media sites that attract blog traffic the most are Facebook, Twitter, Pinterest, and LinkedIn.
-This doesn’t mean that other networks, such as Instagram, TikTok, Snapchat and others are not recommended.
+This doesn’t mean that other networks, such as Instagram, TikTok, Snapchat, and others are not recommended.
 Depending on your business and its audience, you can create your own strategy and fine tune it as you determine that certain networks provide more traffic than others.